AinaVT/LethalConfig/README.md

 using LethalConfig;
 ```

-It is also recommend to add a `BepInDependency` attribute to your plugin to hint BepInEx that your mod has a dependency to it:
+It is also recommended to add a `BepInDependency` attribute to your plugin to hint BepInEx that your mod has a dependency to it:

 ```csharp
 [BepInPlugin(PluginInfo.Guid, PluginInfo.Name, PluginInfo.Version)]